jenkinsci/eiffel-broadcaster-plugin/README.md

 # Eiffel Broadcaster Plugin

-This jenkins plugin sends Eiffel events to a Message Queue.
+This Jenkins plugin sends Eiffel events to a Message Queue.
 For now, only RabbitMQ is supported.
 The plugin can be extended with more events and or more data but the required data is there.
-In addition to jobs, artifacts are represented in eiffel, these are the artifacts saved in the "Archive the artifacts" post build action.
+In addition to jobs, artifacts are represented in Eiffel, these are the artifacts saved in the "Archive the artifacts" post build action.
 A detailed list of event representations can be found in the table below.

 Read more about the Eiffel protocol on https://github.com/eiffel-community/eiffel